-Receivables from contracts with customers, which are included within Receivables on the Company's consolidated statement of financial condition, arise when the Company has both recorded revenues and has the right per the contract to bill customers.
+Receivables from contracts with customers, which are included across the various types of Receivables balances on the Company's consolidated statement of financial condition, arise when the Company has both recorded revenues and has the right per the contract to bill customers.
+At December 31, 2019, the balance related to Receivables from contracts with customers was \$345.